Daode Tianzun: Legends

 Although he is ranked below the other two pure ones, he is mentioned in Taoist religious texts more often than the other two.
 Before he served as an advisor to the Jade Emperor or attending Peach Banquets, he lives in the Great Pure Heaven (Taiqing).

 His manifestation anniversary falls on the 15th day of 2nd month of the Chinese lunar calendar.

+Daode Tianzun was thought to be able to control what happens in the future.

+Festival

+Since 1996, the Singapore Taoist Federation has celebrated the birthday of Daode Tianzun annually on the 15th day of the second lunar month under the name of the Taoist Day.
+The celebration aims to promote the teachings of Taoism and Chinese culture, and to raise public awareness and understanding of Taoism.